dsl2166/data-viz-assignment/README.md

-# Assignment 1 - Student Loan Debt Over Time
+# Data Viz Assignment - Student Loan Debt Over Time

-This directory contains all my files associated with this first assignment: my R Markdown file, the resulting HTML file, and other related files and figures.
+This directory contains all my files associated with this an assignment from a data visualization course I took during my time at Columbia University's QMSS program.

+To quickly see the HTML file, (follow this link)[https://rawcdn.githack.com/dsl2166/data-viz-assignment/f12c9f7cb5bc9e9dc026cdbb9379338e7f698817/Data Viz Assignment.html].

 Below is an introduction to the assignment and a description of the data used, as written by the instructor (Thomas Bramboor).